Tutorial 25: Difference

 Run the process "Difference > Difference A-B", select the option "Use absolute values".

-Do run the computation now, we will add more steps.
+Do not run the computation now, we will add more steps.

 Add process: "File > Set comment", New comment = "deviant|abs - standard|abs"